 The chapter has undergone several rounds of consultation.
 The multidisciplinary CDG formed the first part of the consultation process.
-The authors and GPAS Editorial Board identified key stakeholder groups.
+The authors and GPAS Editor identified key stakeholder groups.
 Where stakeholders are represented by an association or other medical college, they were asked to nominate delegates to join the CDG.
-The GPAS Chapter Development Process Document explains the recruitment process for those CDG members who were not directly nominated.
+The Guideline development and review process document (available on request) explains the recruitment process for those CDG members who were not directly nominated.
 The CDG members were involved in drafting the recommendations, and were provided with an opportunity to comment on all subsequent drafts of the chapter.

 The chapter underwent peer review.
-Peer reviewers were identified by the authors or by the GPAS Editorial Board.
+Peer reviewers were identified by the GPAS Editor or Clinical Quality and Research Board (CQRB).
 Nominees were either anaesthetists of consultant grade or were nominated by a key stakeholder group.
 Nominees had not had any involvement in the development of GPAS to date and were asked to comment upon a late draft of the chapter.

-Following peer review, the chapter was reviewed by the College's Clinical Quality and Research Board (CQRB) along with the College's Lay Committee.
+Following peer review, the chapter was reviewed by the College's CQRB and PatientsVoices@RCoA Committee.
 Comments from all groups were considered and incorporated into a consultation draft.

-The consultation draft of this chapter was circulated for public consultation from 3 December 2018 to 4 January 2019.
-As well as being made available on the College's website and promoted via Twitter and the President's Newsletter to members, the draft was also circulated to all key stakeholder groups identified by the authors and the College.
+The consultation draft of this chapter was circulated for public consultation from 15 November 2023 to 13 December 2023.
+As well as being made available on the College's website and promoted via Twitter and the President's newsletter to members, the draft was also circulated to all key stakeholder groups identified by the authors and the College.
 A list of organisations contacted by the College is available from the GPAS team at the College: GPAS@rcoa.ac.uk.